 Sales Backlog stands for the amount of sales orders that a company has received but has not completed yet, also referred to as order backlog or BI.

 The perception of the impact backlog orders have on a company varies.
-Majority of companies measure their backlog rations in sales values.
+The majority of companies measure their backlog rations in sales values.
 If the backlog sales value is high, this is considered very positive on the business, as it shows a high level of customer demand as well as future financial stability.

 For example, if a phone manufacturer has a backlog of $200,000 worth of orders, investors consider that a positive figure that ensures a revenue a minimum sales revenue of $200,000.